Troubleshoot issues with the multi-stage query engine (v2)

 NULL function support

 Null handling is not supported when tables use table based null storing.
-You have to use column base null storing instead.
-See null handling support
+You have to use column based null storing instead.
+See null handling support.

 Custom transform function support